-Black Brook and Little Brook are designated by the commonwealth as navigable ways under M.G.L. c.
+Black Brook and Little Brook could potentially be designated by the commonwealth as navigable ways under M.G.L. c.
 91 and the Waterways Regulations in 310 CMR 9.00.
 However, these brooks are not navigable by boat due to their size and intermittent streambed as they flow through shrubswamps and bogs.
-The proposed boardwalks and bridges for the Reservation do not preclude pedestrian passage in the brooks.
+The proposed boardwalks and bridges for the Reservation do not preclude pedestrian passage in the brooks and there are no boardwalks proposed at the kayak launch and landing sites to preclude Squibnocket Pond shoreline navigation.